Mirppc/Grub-Recovery-SUSE/README.md

 Original article from caf4926 on the Opensuse forums.
 This guide will teach you how to rescue your grub on SLE 12, Leap and Tumbleweed as well as get access to YAST to fix any broken runlevels and other modifications.

-Boot the Rescue from the DVD.
+Boot the Rescue from the DVD or the RescueCD.
 This should be the same Arch as the installation: ie; 32 bit or 64 bit...
 Also includes the steps to get YAST working by mounting sys and proc before chroot.

+# Grub Recovery

 Once the DVD rescue gets to 'login', type: root from there I run fdisk -l to confirm my HD partitition order.